ParikhMeet/local-k8s-vagrant/README.md

 # local-k8s-vagrant
-Scaffolding for Kubernetes Cluster with multi node for local development and testing
+Scaffolding for Kubernetes Cluster with multi node architecture for local development and testing.
+It is a high availibity cluster with openebs jiva as default StorageClass for replicating the persistent data accross all three VMs.

 ### Notes